A dialog between cell adhesion and topology at the core of morphogenesis

-Cell adhesion is a fundamental mechanism for maintaining and shaping tissue architecture.
-Far from acting as a simple mechanical glue, cell adhesion works as a highly regulated mechanochemical process that coordinates tissue structure and maintenance \cite{mcclay1987cell, takeichi1988cadherins, gumbiner1996cell, hynes1999cell, halbleib2006cadherins, lecuit2007cell, clark2014stresses, Winklbauer:2015, tsai2022adhesion}.
-Across metazoans, a substantial fraction of the genome encodes proteins associated with cell-cell and cell-matrix adhesion \cite{clark1995integrins,hynes1999cell,hynes2000evolution}.
+{\bf Cell adhesion} The role of molecular cell adhesion is well known in biology as a fundamental mechanism for maintaining and shaping tissue architecture.
+Far from acting as a simple mechanical glue, cell adhesion works as a highly regulated mechanochemical process that coordinates tissue structure and maintenance \cite{gumbiner1996cell, halbleib2006cadherins, lecuit2007cell, clark2014stresses, Winklbauer:2015, tsai2022adhesion}.
+Across metazoans, a substantial fraction of the genome encodes proteins associated with cell–cell and cell–matrix adhesion \cite{hynes2000evolution}.
 These cell adhesion molecules (CAMs) are typically grouped into several major families, including cadherins, integrins, immunoglobulin superfamily CAMs, and selectins.
-Generally, CAMs are transmembrane proteins that mediate adhesion outside the cell and connect to the cytoskeleton inside the cell \cite{edelman1983cell, albelda1990integrins, gumbiner1996cell, joseph1998cell}.
-Through these connections, adhesion complexes couple external chemical signals, mechanical forces, and tissue-scale tensions to intracellular responses \cite{pasternak1989capping, clark1995integrins, parsons2010cell, niessen2011tissue, salvi2018mechanisms, de2022interplay, Campas:2024}.
+Generally, CAMs are transmembrane proteins that mediate adhesion outside the cell and connect to the cytoskeleton inside the cell \cite{gumbiner1996cell, joseph1998cell, hynes2000evolution}.
+Through these connections, adhesion complexes couple chemical signals external to the cell, mechanical forces, and tissue-scale tensions to intracellular responses \cite{ salvi2018mechanisms, de2022interplay, Campas:2024}.
+In spite of the enormous complexity of the adhesion machinery described above, several mechanical phenomena can be studied from a simplified version of the membrane structure ---see Fig. \ref{Fig:Fig2}A.